 As the evening drew to a close, there were more carols in The Saloon.
 Our glasses were topped up with champagne one last time and we were offered tiny cookies and miniature mince pies.
 As we drove away we reflected on not just how much we had enjoyed the evening, but how much we had learned!

 Our evening at Highclere Castle was an unforgettable experience and I hope to visit this iconic castle again soon.

-Highclere Castle reopens for visitors in the in April, but before that there are Special Winter Tours, and a Valentine’s Day Tea.
+Summer Tours at Highclere Castle start in July, but before that there are Spring Special Guided Tours.
+In May, there are also Living in a Castle Talks and Tours.
 Keep an eye on the Highclere website and Lady Carnarvon’s wonderful blog for more details.

 Highclere Castle – The Real Downton Abbey – a post from my first visit

 My husband and I attended this function as paying guests and have no connection with Highclere Castle.
 This is not a sponsored post.